Today, you are going to learn everything you need to know about the principle of progressive overload.

 #7 Increase the intensity/effort

 Lifting a weight as fast as you can increase power production- which is defined as the amount of energy applied to an object divided by time.
-The faster you move something, the more power it requires.
+The quicker you move something, the more power it requires.

 Here are the pros and cons of this method.